vmstan/gravity-sync/ADVANCED.md

 #### `BASH_PATH=''`
 If you need to adjust the path to bash that is identified for automated execution via Crontab, you can do that here.
 This will only have an impact if changed before generating the crontab via the `./gravity-sync.sh automate` function.
 If you need to change this after the fact, either modify your crontab manually or delete the entry and re-run the automate function.

+#### `PING_AVOID=''`
+The `./gravity-sync.sh config` function will attempt to ping the remote host to validate it has a valid network connection.
+If there is a firewall between your hosts preventing ping replies, or you otherwise wish to skip this step, it can by bypassed here.

+Default setting in Gravity Sync is 0, change to 1 to skip this network test.

 ## Execution
 If you are just straight up unable to run the `gravity-sync.sh` file, make sure it's marked as an executable by Linux.